view all blogs

 Red

 Lower tannins, bright red fruit, easy to drink.
-Pinot Noir and Gamay sit here.
-Versatile and approachable — a good middle ground for the table.
+A good middle ground for the table.

 Red

 "The right glass of wine isn't the most expensive one or the most obscure one.
-It's the one that makes the evening better — and that's a much easier brief to work with."
+It's the one that makes the evening better.
+That's a much easier brief to work with."

 A few practical tips